OSGConnect/connectbook/tensorflow.md

 You can use TensorFlow on OSG by running your jobs through [Singularity containers](https://support.opensciencegrid.org/solution/articles/12000024676-singularity-containers) .
 We currently offer two containers (both based on Ubuntu):

-1. __/cvmfs/singularity.opensciencegrid.org/tensorflow/tensorflow:latest__ is the
+1. __/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow:latest__ is the
-   standard CPU-only Docker image published by the TensorFlow project
+   CPU only version of TensorFlow.
+This runs slower, but OSG has many more CPU only resources available than GPU resources.
-2. __/cvmfs/singularity.opensciencegrid.org/rynge/osg-tensorflow-gpu:latest__ is a
+2. __/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow-gpu:latest__ is a
    modified TensorFlow-GPU image to be used on the GPUs available on OSG.

 Note that there is still only a small number of GPUs available on OSG, so we